nanocurrency/nano-docs/docs/commands/rpc-protocol.md

 ---

 ### account_info
 Returns frontier, open block, change representative block, balance, last modified timestamp from local database & block count for **account**.
-Only works for accounts that have an entry on the ledger, will return "Account not found" otherwise.
+Only works for accounts that have received their first transaction and have an entry on the ledger, will return "Account not found" otherwise.
+To open an account, use [receive](#receive).

 --8<-- "unconfirmed-information.md"
     The balance is obtained from the frontier, which may be unconfirmed.
 As long as you follow the [guidelines](/integration-guides/key-management/#transaction-order-and-correctness), you can rely on the **balance** for the purposes of creating transactions for this account.
 If the frontier is never confirmed, then the blocks that proceed it will also never be confirmed.